haviv1idan/Sudoku/README.md

 # Sudoku
-about this project:
+about this project:\n
-In this project you can see how computer build Sudoku board with recursion. additionally you can see when you pressing on the keyboard 's', the computer start solving the Sudoku.
+In this project you can see how computer build Sudoku board with recursion.\n additionally you can see when you pressing on the keyboard 's', the computer start solving the Sudoku.